JATOS/JATOS-Blog/_posts/2016-12-20-JATOS-with-dply.md

 layout: post
 title: Easy JATOS server with Dply
 ---
+I was always looking for an easy way for bringing JATOS in the internet but never found an easy enough solution.
+Most server or cloud provider target bigger companies and have a quite complex setup - nothing one like's to do if it's just about trying a little tool like JATOS.
+But lately I stumbled over Dply.
+It's still in beta but it might fill this empty spot in cloud vendor landscape.

 Dply is a new service that allows you to quickly create a temporary cloud server for free - actually only the the first 2 hours are free, then it cost some money (currently it's 3$ per week).
 The servers are basic and it might take a bit longer than usual for a page to load.
 But nevertheless it's a great tool to try JATOS in the real internet and maybe run a little study.
 Find more information about Dply under [https://dply.co/how](https://dply.co/how).